-Wild Caught Tuna Crostini are a super healthy and colorful appetizer or light meal — just add wine and friends and you’ve got the makings for the perfect summer gathering.
+Wild Caught Tuna Crostini are a super healthy and colorful appetizer or light meal — arrange them on a grazing table and let your guests serve themselves.

 This post is is sponsored by Genova Seafood®, and as you know, I greatly appreciate your support of my brand partners — I only work with companies that I love, and they help keep TVFGI up and cooking!

 I had a lot of fun with these wild caught tuna crostini, or ‘little crusts’ as they translate from the Italian…they’re just the kind of thing I love to serve for dinner when the weather gets warmer and the days stretch on longer.
 There’s no need to cut the fun short to come inside and cook, just throw the slices of baguette on the grill, organize a colorful array of toppings, and have a tasting party!
 I used Genova wild caught albacore, and yellowfin tuna as the base for my crostini, so they have enough protein to be a meal in themselves.
 Genova is premium, wild caught, solid filet tuna packed in olive oil that is so beautifully fresh tasting I eat it straight from the can.
 You can feel great offering it to your guests, and with a colorful array of toppings there’s something here for everybody.